Long Term Plan 2021 to 2031

 Making it safer for people to get where they want to go and improving the condition of roads and footpaths is at the heart of Christchurch’s transport spending over the next 10 years.
 We've committed to spending $1.45 billion on transport infrastructure as part of our 2021-2031 Long Term Plan.
 Read more.(external link)

-Public feedback has resulted in a re-think of plans around library and art gallery opening hours and service centres in Lyttelton and Akaroa.
+Public feedback has resulted in a re-think of plans around library and art gallery opening hours and the Customer Service Hubs in Lyttelton and Akaroa.
 We've listened to that feedback and have decided not to proceed with all the proposed service levels changes at this stage.
 Read more.(external link)

 Partnership with the community